TrimiB/usePopcorn/README.md

 * Navigate to root destination
 * Start the app (npm run start)

-!UsePopcorn only uses local storage and does not have any database to store the *watched* movies on.
+UsePopcorn only uses local storage and does not have any database to store the *watched* movies on!